geektechniquestudios/FakeEventViewer/README.md

 7. Copy the info from step 4 into the real Event Viewer properties dialog.
 Click apply.

 And you're done!
-Now anytime a scammer opens "Event Viwer" from anywhere on the system, they will be greeted with this annoying hell.
+Now anytime a scammer opens "Event Viewer" from anywhere on the system, they will be greeted with this annoying hell.